 Django Tagging Autocomplete Tag-It

-9th February 2012 in Coding Tags: django, jquery, open-source, python
+9th February 2012 in Coding Tags: django, javascript, jquery, open-source, python

 This is an attempt to a django reusable app that aims to be functional but flexible.